ATAARobotics/10015-biobuzz/README.md

 # Hyper Droid 10015

-Code for DECODE season, based on the Trident platform.
+November 14, 2025: Clone of the Trident platform code, forked for use on "Big League"